-Not only do local law enforcement have the right to arrest someone in South Dakota, but federal officers also have that power.
+Not only do local law enforcement have the right to arrest someone in SD, but federal officers also have that power.
 Police officers, sheriffs, deputy sheriffs, and state police comprise the local law enforcement officers.
 DEA, FBI, and CIA would be examples of federal law officers with the power to arrest someone.
-Any private citizen can also arrest someone in the state of South Dakota.
+Any private citizen can also arrest someone in the state of SD.
 They can do so when they witness them committing a crime, (not a petty offense) in their presence or if they know they committed a felony or misdemeanor not in their presence.

 Many arrest records will stay on a South Dakota record forever.
 Offenders do have the option of applying for expungement but only for certain records and circumstances.
 They still must wait at least ten years before applying, and they can’t have any additional charges during that time.
 Arrests, where they were not charged, may be removed easily.
 Convictions for Class II misdemeanors or petty crimes are eligible to be expunged.
 If they were previously arrested for something that was decriminalized such as possession of marijuana, those arrest charges also might be expunged.